 A Drum Circle Can Be Fun And Therapeutic

 There are very few activities that have the ability to bring people together, let them have some good clean fun and help to relieve stress at the same time.
 Drum circles have been doing this in communities both tribal and modern forever.
-There's just something indescribable that happens when people get together to make rhythmic sounds.
-It helps to unify them and trandscends just hitting skins with sticks.
+There’s just something indescribable that happens when people get together to make rhythmic sounds.
+A drum circle helps to unify them and transcends just hitting skins with sticks.
 It can be magical.

 But I’m Not A Drummer

 That’s not an issue if you have the desire to learn and at least have somebody who can lead the group in the sessions.
 You don’t need a Juilliard grad either.
 We’ll lay down the basics in a second but suffice it to say that if you create the right group for your level you’ll be fine.
 Chances are you’ll attract others with more or less ability than you which increases the opportunity for growth.

 Any sort of hand drumming or percussion instrument will do.
 It doesn’t have to be expensive.
 You can get a Djembe starting around 30 bucks.

 Do you want the group for just releasing hostilities and getting out your anger or are you interested in exploring a particular culture’s rhythmic heritage?
 These are the questions you need to ask.
 Do you want it open or only for experienced drummers?
 Experience shows the more open your drum circle is the better chance you have for success.